How to Finally Trust God in Difficult Times

 Pin me for later!

 The Squash Plant

 Last week my sister thought she would gross me out by texting a picture of a squash vine borer.
-She gave me all the gory details about how she was cutting them out of her squash plant and smashing them with her bare hands.
+She gave me all the gory details about how she was cutting them out of her squash plant.
+Sadly, they were eating her vines.

 My sister is an organic gardener, so she was more than happy to share her knowledge.
-What I learned is that quiet little plot of land in her backyard actually has a lot of drama going on out there.
+What I learned is that quiet little plot of land in her backyard actually had a lot of drama going on between the dirt and sky.

 The Battle Between Good and Evil

 There is a battle between good and evil taking place in my sister’s garden.
-You wouldn’t know it by looking, but there is a villain (squash borer), a hero (compost), good soldiers (bees), and a king.
+You wouldn’t know it by looking, but there is a villain (squash borer), a hero ( good soil), and a king.
 Actually a queen.

 My sister, the queen, has a blissful bond with her kingdom.
-She oversees her plants (subjects) as a loving mother would care for her children.
+She oversees her plants as a loving ruler would care for her subjects.

-Carefully, she plants each seed in the soil and nurtures them like her own babies.
+Carefully, she plants each seed in the soil and nurtures them.
+Each one is as important as the next.
 She watches all the plants grow and helps them to become a productive member of the kingdom, er, garden.